salman-uq2024/ai-faq-chatbot/README.md

 ## Features

 - **Multi-source ingestion** – Crawl websites (depth-limited) and fetch PDFs, clean the text, chunk, embed, and persist locally.
-- **Hybrid embeddings** – Uses OpenAI embeddings when a key is present, otherwise falls back to a deterministic hashed embedding for offline demos.
+- **Hybrid embeddings** – Taps Gemini embeddings when a key is present, otherwise falls back to a deterministic hashed embedding for offline demos.
-- **Secure RAG API** – `/api/query` performs similarity search, cites top sources, and calls OpenAI Responses API when available.
+- **Secure RAG API** – `/api/query` performs similarity search, cites top sources, and calls Gemini for grounded answers when available.
 Falls back to stitched summaries when offline.
 - **Admin console** – Configure models, token limits, brand colour, and origin allowlist.
 Kick off ingestion jobs, monitor recent runs, and copy embed snippets.
 - **Embeddable widget** – `/widget.js` injects a floating button and modal that talks to the hosted API from any allowlisted domain.
 - **Safety rails** – Per-origin/IP rate limiting, strict origin allowlist enforcement, server-only access to secrets.